PoisotLab/ms_mangal_synthesis/manuscript.md

 bioclimatic combinations on Earth leaves us with some areas lacking suitable analogues.
-These regions are expected to bear the worst of the socio-economical (*e.g.* Indonesia) or ecological (*e.g.* polar regions) consequences of climate change [tk].
+These regions are expected to bear the worst of the socio-economical (*e.g.* Indonesia) or ecological (*e.g.* polar regions) consequences of climate change.
 All things considered, our current knowledge about the structure of ecological networks at the global scale leaves us under-prepared to predict their response to a warming world.
+From the limited available evidence, we can assume that ecoservices supported by species interactions will be disrupted [@GianCost17], in part because the mismatch between interacting species will increase [@DamiToug19] alongside the climatic debt accumulated within interactions [@Devivan12].

 ## For what purpose are global ecological network data fit?